ebenezerkojofrimpong/RSVP-Movie-Data-Analysis/README.md

--  How do median ratings compare across different genres?
+-  Do movies with English language generally receive higher average ratings compared to movies in other languages?

 <br>